opentok/Opentok-Java-SDK/README.md

 ```

 You can also disable audio or video recording by calling the `hasAudio(false)` or `hasVideo(false)`
-methods of an `AchiveProperties` object you pass into the `OpenTok.startArchive(String sessionId,
+methods of an `ArchiveProperties` builder, and passing the built object into the
-ArchiveProperties properties)` method:
+`OpenTok.startArchive(String sessionId, ArchiveProperties properties)` method:

 ```java
 import com.opentok.Archive;